Nasal congestion: Treatment

 According to WebMD, congestion can be addressed through the use of a humidifier, warm showers, drinking fluids, using a neti pot, using a nasal saline spray, and sleeping with one's head elevated.
-It also recommends a number of over the counter decongestants and antihistamines.
+It also recommends several over-the-counter decongestants and antihistamines.
 A 2012 study concluded that combining nasal sprays with "nasal breathing exercises" (NBE) led to improvement of symptoms.
 Though it may seem an odd recommendation, crying may also be helpful.

 The Cleveland Clinic also states that congestion may be a sign of a deviated septum, a condition that needs to be addressed by a doctor.